jbgreer/Notes-On-Elixir/README.md

         ├── foo_bar_test.exs
         └── test_helper.exs

 The application name is inferred from the path and must start with a lowercase ASCII letter followed by lowercase ASCII letters, numbers, or underscores.
 While application names follow snake_case convention, Elixir module names are aliases, which must be capitalized and written in CamelCase.
-That is, while `mix new foo_bar` creates file `foo_bar/lib/foo_bar.ex`, the module name in that file (if not specified) is tranformed by capitalizing the initial letter, capitalizing letters following underscores, and removing underscores:`FooBar`
+That is, while `mix new foo_bar` creates file `foo_bar/lib/foo_bar.ex`, the module name in that file (if not specified) is transformed by capitalizing the initial letter and letters following underscores and removing underscores.
+Hence, module `FooBar`:

     defmodule FooBar do
     @moduledoc """